-To be launched in 2007 September or later, this Indian mission will carry at least 4 major global mapping instruments and operate for a nominal 2 year mission.
-The mapping instruments are a) a Terrain Mapping Camera (TMC), which is a line scanner camera with 3 arrays, fore and aft looking by 17° and nadir, with a 40 km swath and 5 m resolution; b) the lunar Laser Ranging Instrument (LLRI), a 5 m vertical resolution laser altimeter; c) the U.S. supplied Moon Mineralogy Mapper (M3) with 140 m/pixel (global) and 70 m/pixel (targeted) resolution and a 40 km swath; and d) the U.S. supplied "Forerunner" synthetic aperture radar (SAR) instrument, which will image the polar regions from 80° to the limit (likely 88°) imposed by the orbital inclination at ~150 m/pixel.
-Generally, the same comments apply as for SELENE, because the primary camera and altimeter instruments on the two spacecraft have similar However, the 5 m resolution of the Chandrayaan-1 camera will provide the likely highest resolution global stereo coverage of all the missions discussed here.
-This imagery should be used to densify the accompanying altimeter global dataset (or, ideally, a joint dataset produced by reconciling and combining data from the altimeters flown on multiple missions).
+With a launch date postponed from 2008 April to June or later, this Indian mission (Goswami et al., 2006) will carry at least 4 major global mapping instruments and operate for a nominal 2 year mission.
+The mapping instruments are a) a Terrain Mapping Camera (TMC), which is a line scanner camera with 3 arrays, nadir and fore and aft looking 17° off-nadir, with a 40 km swath and 5 m resolution; b) the Lunar Laser Ranging Instrument (LLRI), a 5 m vertical resolution laser altimeter; c) the U.S. supplied Moon Mineralogy Mapper (M3) with 140 m/pixel (global) and 70 m/pixel (targeted) resolution and a 40 km swath; and d) the U.S. supplied Mini-RF "Forerunner" synthetic aperture radar (SAR) instrument, which will image the polar regions from 80° to the limit (likely 88°) imposed by the orbital inclination with ~150 m resolution and 75 m/pixel image raster.
+Generally, the same comments apply as for Kaguya, because the primary camera and altimeter instruments on the two spacecraft have similar resolutions.
+However, the 5 m resolution of the Chandrayaan-1 camera will likely provide the highest resolution global stereo coverage of all the missions discussed here.
+This imagery should be used to densify the accompanying altimeter global data set (or, ideally, a joint data set produced by reconciling and combining data from the altimeters flown on multiple missions).
+The radar imager will obtain overlapping stereo coverage near the poles, and the instrument team plans to produce DTMs with particular emphasis on areas not illuminated by sunlight (Kirk et al., 2008b, this conference).
+The accuracy of reconstructed spacecraft positions may be no better than 500 m, which will complicate the generation of cartographic products but may be overcome by controlling data to laser altimetry data from other missions